 American Songwriter Magazine – sample articles, lyric contest, bulletin board

 Robin Frederick has written more than 500 songs for television, records, theater, and audio products.
-She is a former Director of A&R for Rhino Records , Executive Producer of 60 albums, and the author of four top-selling songwriting books.
+She is a former Director of A&R for Rhino Records , Executive Producer of over 60 albums, and the author of five top-selling songwriting books.